"I have been treated with dignity and respect."

 Set in a quiet corner of Hampstead, this purpose-built Marie Curie hospice offers a modern approach to care with a friendly and welcoming atmosphere.

-We offer specialist care for people with cancer and other life-limiting illnesses and support for families, completely free.
+We offer specialist care for people living with a terminal illness and support for families, completely free.

 Our in-patient unit has 34 beds and a fully-equipped day service department.

 Find out more about us on our Facebook page.

 Download the Hampstead hospice Statement of Purpose (PDF, 142KB).

 You may hear people using the term palliative care.
 This type of care focuses on helping you to maintain the best possible quality of life.
 Palliative care includes a variety of treatments to help you with any physical problems as well as your social and psychological needs.
 Support also extends to your family and friends who may have concerns about you and your illness.
 You might receive palliative care at the same time as other treatments, such as chemotherapy or radiotherapy